dymmond/esmerald/docs/en/docs/databases/edgy/middleware.md

 # JWT

-As part of the support, Esmerald developed an authentication middleware using pyjwt allowing JWT integration with the current [supported models](./models.md#user).
+As part of the support, Ravyn developed an authentication middleware using pyjwt allowing JWT integration with the current [supported models](./models.md#user).

 ## JWTAuthMiddleware